hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hyprpaper.md

  - leaving the first parameter (monitor) empty will act as a wildcard
  - adding `contain:` before the path (e.g. `contain:/home/me/amongus.png`) will adjust the fitting algorithm to contain.

-You can also `unload` preloaded images to free up memory. `unloadAll` is also a thing, does what it says.
+You can also `unload` preloaded images to free up memory. `unload all` and `unload unused` are a thing too.

 ### Misc options
 | variable | description | type | default |